Eve Poole: Political career

 As Mayor, Poole was highly involved in the arts.
 Norman Jones, the National Party MP for Invercargill, described her as having brought nothing but "culture and emotion" to Southland.
 She was instrumental in the construction of the Invercargill Public Library, which was later named in her honour after her death in 1992.
 She served as president of the Southland Museum Trust Board, and as a member of the Anderson Park Art Gallery Council and the Queen Elizabeth II Arts Council.
 She was also dedicated to the brightening and beautifying of the city, planting flowers in the city centre, installing coloured paving stones, and buying secondhand Christmas lights from Regent Street in London.
 On Dame Catherine Tizard's first official visit to Invercargill as Governor-General, Poole presented her with a painting of Milford Sound from local artist Peter Beadle, of whom Poole was a fan.

-While she largely remained neutral on matters of national politics, she was publicly critical of the Rogernomics of the Fourth Labour Government, even leading a march at the end of which Under-Secretary of Finance Trevor de Cleene was pelted with eggs and tomatoes thrown by protestors.
+While she largely remained neutral on matters of national politics, she was publicly critical of the Rogernomics of the Fourth Labour Government, leading multiple Southland Federated Farmers marches, one of which resulted in Under-Secretary of Finance Trevor de Cleene being pelted with eggs and tomatoes thrown by protestors.

 Poole established Invercargill's first sister city relationship with Kumagaya, Japan.

 In 1992 she was awarded a Melvin Jones Fellowship by Lions Clubs International.

 Poole initially intended to retire at the 1992 election, following the death of her daughter Helen in February, however she announced in July that she would run for a fourth term.
 It was a close race with deputy mayor Bruce Pagan and councillor Mirek Cvigr, with Poole winning with only 37.86% of the vote.